-There are nine positions in the Radiation Oncology Medical Physics Fellowship at Mayo Clinic in Minnesota.
+There are nine positions in the Radiation Oncology Clinical Medical Physics Fellowship at Mayo Clinic in Minnesota.
 Most years, three new fellows begin the program.

 How to apply

 The Radiation Oncology Clinical Medical Physics Fellowship uses an online application system run though the American Association of Physicists in Medicine (AAPM).

 The application form and all supporting documentation must be submitted by December of the year preceding the appointment date.
 The academic year begins the end of June or beginning of July.
 Exact application deadline dates can be found on the application website.

 To apply to the program, visit the AAPM Common Application Program.
 The application requires: